volodymyrhudyma/blog/content/blog/the-right-way-of-logging-with-console-api-in-javascript.md

 ![Console.assert output](/img/screenshot-2020-11-11-at-14.36.59.png "Console.assert output")

-## console.group(\[label])
+## Group Logs (Expanded)

+Syntax: `console.group([label])`

-Creates a new inline group and indents it by an additional level until the `console.groupEnd()` is called.
+Output: New inline group indented by an additional level until the `console.groupEnd()` is called.

-The method accepts an argument which is optional and if passed, it is used as the group name, otherwise the group name defaults to the **console.group**.
+The method accepts an argument that is optional, and if passed, it is used as the group name, otherwise the group name defaults to **console.group**.

-Nested groups can be used for better visualization of all logs printed to the console.
+Nested groups can be used to better visualize all logs printed to the console.

-By default, all logs which belong to the specific group are expanded:
+By default, all logs that belong to a specific group are **expanded** by default:

 ```javascript
 console.log("Debugging...");